ibexa/documentation-user/docs/product_catalog/create_edit_product.md

 To create a product, depending on how the product type is defined, you [may need to provide](products.md#product-completeness) certain pieces of information in their respective [fields](../content_management/content_model.md#fields-and-field-types).

 You can create products using either manual or bulk method.
-Bulk method can be used only at the developer level.
+Bulk method is available through the API.
 See [Products]([[= developer_doc =]]/product_catalog/product_api/#products) for a technical guide on how to do this.

 1\.
 Click **Product catalog** -> **Products**.